s28977/snake-web/README.md

 docker compose create --build
 ```

-## How to locally run the game in the web
+## How to locally run the game on the web

 1. Run this command from project directory: